aravind-sadharani/chandraveena/src/blog/r24-hamsadhwani/index.md

 ---
 title: "Raga Hamsadhwani - Raga of the North and South"
-date: 2020-04-17
+date: 2022-04-17
-image: "../../../images/"
+image: "../../../images/ytthumb-hamsadhwani.png"
 description: "Raga Hamsadhwani is a very popular Raga of the North and South Indian classical music.
 Here I present an extensive Raga Alapana in Raga Hamsadhwani.
 Raga Alapana consists of three parts - Alap, Jod and Jhala, also known as Ragam, Tanam."
 ---
 <you-tube videoid="SKAi1FN5duU"></you-tube>
 <br>

-*Raga Hamsadhwani* is a very popular Raga across India in both North Indian and South Indian classical music forms.
-You may have heard an extermely popular *Kriti* (lyrical composition) in Raga Hamsadhwani - **Vatapi Ganapatim Bhaje**, and many tunes based on the melody of this composition.
+*Raga Hamsadhwani* is a very popular Raga played extensively in both North and South India.
+You may have heard the popular *Kriti* (lyrical composition) in Raga Hamsadhwani - **Vatapi Ganapatim Bhaje**, and many tunes based on the melody of this composition.
 This composition was created by a well known musician composer Shri Muthuswami Dikshitar.
 It is widely believed that Raga Hamasadhwani was created by his musician father - Shri Ramaswami Dikshitar in the 18th century.

+I played brief pieces in this beautiful Raga to narrate the [Story of Chandraveena](/blog/the-musical-story-of-chandraveena/), my instrument, and to compare it musically to the traditional instrument, Saraswati Veena.
+Do check out those recordings, if you have not seen them yet.

-You may have already heard a brief of the Raga in my earlier post on [Story of Chandraveena](/blog/the-musical-story-of-chandraveena).
-Here I present an extensive Raga Alapana in Raga Hamsadhwani.
-This consists of three parts, Alap, Jod and Jhala also known as Ragam, Tanam.
+Here I present a extensive Raga Alapana in Raga Hamsadhwani.
+This consists of three parts, Alap, Jod and Jhala also known as Ragam - Tanam.

 ## Program Notes

 ### Raga Alapana in Hamsadhwani
-[Raga Alapana](/blog/raga-alapana) is an improvisation and a systematic presentation of a Raga.
+[Raga Alapana](/blog/raga-alapana/) is an improvisation and a systematic presentation of a Raga.
 This part has no rhythmic accompaniment.
 It has three parts - Alap, Jod and Jhala.
 This format is also known as Ragam and Tanam.

 Here are some notes about the Raga.